-The content within each year is designed to visit, revisit and embed all the basics of computational thinking, computer use and the computer's mechanics.
-Thereby allowing students to make informed choices about further study at KS4, 5 and beyond.
-In 7, 8 & 9 setting allows work to be delivered according to ability.
+The content within each year is designed to visit, revisit and embed all the basics of computational thinking, computer use and computer mechanics.
+Thereby allowing students to make informed choices about further study at KS4, 5, and beyond.
+In 7, 8 & 9 setting allow work to be delivered according to ability.